What Is The Mandatory Parenting Programme In Singapore?

 In Singapore, couples considering divorce, whether they have adult children over the age of 21 or no children, can access a range of support services.
 Here are some of the resources and options available:

-• Marriage Counselling: Marriage counselling options are available for couples unsure about pursuing divorce and can be explored concurrently with the CPP.
+• Marriage Counselling: Marriage counselling options are available for couples unsure about pursuing divorce, and can be explored concurrently with the CPP.

 • Support Services: Various support services are available through the Ministry of Social and Family Development for parents and children undergoing the stress of divorce.

-• Mediation Services: Mediation can be useful for couples looking to resolve disputes amicably without going through contentious Court proceedings.
+• Mediation Services: Mediation can be helpful for couples looking to resolve disputes amicably without going through contentious Court proceedings.
 The Family Justice Courts offer mediation services through the Family Dispute Resolution Division, which can help couples reach an agreement on various issues.

 Support For Children Of Divorce